 Learn more about device security to avoid letting others access your accounts.

 The password was not strong enough

 Simple passwords can be really easily guessed with a ‘brute force attack’, which goes through all possible password phrases that are guessable until they find it.
 Simple passwords with dictionary words and numbers are the most vulnerable to this attack.

 To avoid this, pick a good, complex password that is not easily guessable.
 A good password (as outlined above) has more than 8 characters, has upper and lower case letters, has numbers and also contains symbols.
 You should avoid simple dictionary words, patterns of keys on a keyboard and names which are significant to you that people might know about (such as locations or names of family members).

 Account recovery hack

-- How you can stop it - Pick a question that you only know the answer to.
+To avoid this, pick a question that only you know the answer to.
 If it allows you to write the question all the better.
-Pick something secret and personal that only you know the answer to which will prevent people from being able to accurately guess what your secret question answer is.
+Pick something secret and personal to prevent people from being able to accurately guess what the answer is.

 There was a data breach

 Sometimes the company you have an account with can get hacked, which not only effects the company themselves, but their users too.
 This especially becomes an issue if you use the same password for all of your accounts.
 This will make it easy for people who have accessed your password to get into all of your other accounts as well.